What I learned

 Trip two was a similar adventure.

-I left my car with my girlfriend in Tacoma and drove a new Travelall to Anchorage.
+I left my car with my girlfriend in Tacoma and drove a new Travelall over the ALCAN highway to Anchorage.
 Another long drive on gravel and I had learned to avoid 18 wheelers, so no loss of windshield.

 When available, I listened to the radio and stopped to rest as before.
 Another 5 day journey through God's country.